 1. The Enscape Asset Library (Revit, SketchUp, Rhino, Archicad)

 Once again, the first place I'd recommend you check out is Enscape's own asset library for a collection of realistic vegetation that you can quickly insert straight into your models.
 So if you're looking for a Revit plant library (or such a collection for the other CADs mentioned above), then Enscape already has a vast array of beautiful plants ready to drop into your scenes.
-And for those wishing to see even more realistic landscaping and create vivid landscape renderings, with Enscape 2.9. animated vegetation is now available, so you can see your trees, plants and grass moving!
+And for those wishing to see even more realistic landscaping and create vivid landscape renderings, with Enscape 2.9. animated vegetation is now available, so you can see your trees, plants, and grass moving!
 Learn more about Enscape and landscape rendering workflow in this blog post.

 2. SketchUp 3D Warehouse (SketchUp, Rhino, Archicad)